-We start the 2018/19 season with three Old St Mary’s teams playing at various levels in the Amateur Football Combination.
+We start the 2019/20 season with three Old St Mary’s teams playing at various levels in the Amateur Football Combination (AFC).
 This is quite some achievement in itself given the recent decline in adult male 11-a-side football.

 When we started playing at Hall Place in 1986 it was hard to secure pitches.
 Now we are the only club with a regular Saturday booking.
-The decline in adult male football concerned the Kent FA enough to commission a piece of research undertaken by the University of Kent.
+The decline in adult male football concerned the Kent FA enough to commission a piece of research undertaken by Canterbury University.
 The 2016 report, Keeping Up Participation Levels in Adult Football, highlighted several reasons for the decline and one of them was the indifferent quality management and provision.

 Old St Mary’s Football Club